 We would struggle to avoid the conclusion, then, enounced by the MC and activist Akala, that in the present case a good amount of blood stains the hands of central government, the Royal Borough of Kensington and Chelsea, the KCTMO and rapacious property developers alike.
 Each has been striving, in its own way, ‘to get rid of this overwhelmingly poor, multicultural community for years’.
 Their collective efforts have now bore terrible fruit.
 Clearly they and they alone are responsible for the death and dispossession caused by last night’s blaze.
 They must be held to account for what they have allowed to happen, though that is reason enough to believe they won’t.

 In spite of all this — or rather because of it — one suspects that we shan’t be holding a minute’s silence tomorrow to commemorate these victims.
-Then again, the whiff of blowback that surrounded the Manchester attack did not stop the last Tory government from sanctioning such a silence in May. . .
+Then again, the slight whiff of blowback given off by the Manchester attack didn’t stop the last Tory government from sanctioning such a silence in May. . .

 1. It would of course be wrong to expect any less from the favoured enforcers of capital in Britain.
 Tories, like Eliza Gant in Wolfe’s Look Homeward, Angel, regard the unpropertied masses as ‘shiftless and improvident’ leeches — in short, as unpeople.
 But at the same time they can’t abase themselves enough before the truly parasitic, a rentier class whose colossal revenue costs it ‘neither labour nor care’ and so ‘comes to [it], as it were, of its own accord, and independent of any plan or project’ of the rentiers’ own.